 Evansville-based Azzip Pizza, which has eight restaurants in Indiana and Kentucky, plans to enter the Indianapolis market early next year with a south-side location.

-The store will be Azzip’s first freestanding location and its largest store to date—a 3,000-square-foot restaurant to be built at 1120 E. Stop 11 Road, just east of U.S. 31.
+The store will be Azzip’s first freestanding location and its largest store to date—a 3,000-square-foot restaurant to be built at 1120 E. Stop 11 Road, just west of U.S. 31.

 “We think Indianapolis is just the natural next step for us,” said Azzip founder and co-CEO Brad Neimeier.
 “I think there’s a lot of potential, a lot of areas to grow.”

 Azzip—which is pizza spelled backwards—is focused now on getting its first store open in Indianapolis, but Neimeier said the company eventually intends to open additional locations in the area over time—possibly five to seven locations.

 Azzip is a fast-fire pizza restaurant where customers stand at a counter to order their pizzas, which are baked on a conveyor-type oven in only a few minutes.
 All of its restaurants are company-owned and operated.

 The restaurant been named “Best Place for Pizza” three times since 2015 in the annual Evansville Courier and Press Readers’ Choice Award.